 Add this to your yard to make sure you have color in all four seasons.
 The reddish-brown bark will be present throughout the year and is especially eye-catching against a snowy backdrop.

 Growing Tips For the Paperbark Maple:

-This tree is able to thrive in a wide variety of soil pH conditions and textures.
+This tree can thrive in a wide variety of soil pH conditions and textures.
 The best locations are moist with good drainage.